munificent/craftinginterpreters/book/hash-tables.md

 ## An Array of Buckets

 A complete, fast hash table has a couple of moving parts.
-I'll introduce them one at a time by going through a couple of smaller problems and solutions.
+I'll introduce them one at a time by working through a couple of toy problems and their solutions.
 Eventually, we'll build up to a data structure that can associate any set of names with their values.